v3ceban/nvchad-config/README.md

 ### Avante

 [Avante.nvim](https://github.com/yetone/avante.nvim) is used to edit code with LLMs.
-It supports different AI providers and models, tools (file creation, reading, web search, etc.) and has a clean chat interface.
+It supports different AI providers and models, and has a clean chat interface.
+Tool usage is disabled by default, but can be enabled in the config.

 #### Setup & Configuration

-- Default provider is `copilot` with Claude 3.5 Sonnet model
+- Default provider is `copilot` with GPT-4.1
 - Various providers supported:
-  - Copilot (Claude 3.7/3.5, GPT-4o/o3-mini, Gemini)
+  - Copilot (Claude 3.7/3.5, GPT-4.1/o4-mini, Gemini)
   - OpenAI (needs `OPENAI_API_KEY`)
   - Deepseek (needs `DEEPSEEK_API_KEY`)
   - Groq (needs `GROQ_API_KEY`)